Kisspeptin: GnRH release

 Kisspeptin-54 interacts with G protein-coupled receptors, specifically GPR54 (Kiss1R).
 Other versions of kisspeptin are also able to interact with Kiss1R.
-Research in both rats and humans has provided evidence that the binding of kisspeptin stimulates PIP2 hydrolysis, Ca^{2+} mobilization, arachidonic acid release, extracellular signal-regulated protein kinase 1 (ERK1), ERK2, and p38 MAP kinase phosphorylation.
+Research in both rats and humans has provided evidence that the binding of kisspeptin stimulates PIP_{2} hydrolysis, Ca^{2+} mobilization, arachidonic acid release, extracellular signal-regulated protein kinase 1 (ERK1), ERK2, and p38 MAP kinase phosphorylation.
 Although GnRH is located in many areas such as the pituitary gland and the GnRH neurons, research proves that GnRH is highly dependent upon GnRH neuron activation and less dependent on the pituitary gonadotropes.
 Many studies show that kisspeptin has the ability to not only cause depolarization, but also excite many GnRH neurons, leading to high expression of kisspeptin in these genes.
 But, it is hypothesized that there are two different types of GFP-GnRH neurons due to expression in some neurons but not others, only one of which responds to kisspeptin.
 The neurons response to kisspeptin is also hypothesized to be related to age and puberty.
 The binding of kisspeptin to the GnRH receptor can have effects on puberty, tumor suppression and reproduction.